noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

 - relative units

-  - em Font size of the parent element.
+  - em Font size of the nearest parent element with a font-size explicitly set
   - ex x-height of the elements font.
   - ch The advance measure (width) of the glyph "0" of the elements font.
-  - rem Font size of the root element.
+  - rem Font size of the root element. (html)
   - lh Line height of the element.
   - vw 1% of the viewports width. (be careful with scrollbars!)
   - vh 1% of the viewports height. (be careful with scrollbars!)